MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-rehost-server-replication.md

   - Application owners (frontend and backend applications)
   - Microsoft Support
   - Partners (if available)
 - A soak test after the cutover of the application to Azure.
 During the soak period, if any issues arise, then Tailwind must execute the rollback plan.
-After the soak period has expired, rollback of the application cannot be performed.
+After the soak period has expired, rollback of the application can't be performed.

 ### Technical: Pre-migration